Danbury Fair (shopping mall): History

-The mall was built by the Wilmorite Corporation on land formerly used for the Danbury Fair, which paid $170,000 per acre, at that time the highest price ever paid for land in the Danbury area.
+The mall was built by the Wilmorite Corporation on land formerly used for the Danbury Fair, which paid $170,000 per acre (at that time, the highest price ever paid for land in the Danbury area).

-During construction, it emerged that two Wilmorite executives had paid Danbury's then-mayor, James Dyer, $60,000 in cash, sometimes concealed in newspapers.
+During construction, it emerged that two Wilmorite executives had paid Danbury's then-mayor, James Dyer $60,000 in cash, sometimes concealed in newspapers.
 They claimed he demanded the money to assure his support for the mall.
 The allegations contributed to Dyer's defeat for re-election in 1987.
 He was acquitted of corruption charges in 1990; other charges were dismissed later.
-Lawyers for him and other city officials portrayed the executives as willing to do anything to get the mall built.

 The mall opened in 1986, anchored by Sears and G. Fox & Co. (which became Filene's in 1993).
-Macy's opened in October 1987 and JCPenney in March 1988.
+Macy's opened in October 1987, and JCPenney opened in March 1988.
 In 1991, Lord & Taylor and a parking garage were added.
-In 2005 the Wilmorite Corporation sold the mall to The Macerich Company.
+In 2005, the Wilmorite Corporation sold the mall to The Macerich Company.

-In January 2007, Danbury Fair began the process of an interior renovation, which was completed in spring 2008.
-The mall received new lighting fixtures which replaced the original globe bulb lighting, new stone style floors which replaced the original tan, brown, and green tile floors, soft seating areas throughout the mall, new stained wood accents, and new paint.
-The two areas that received the most changes were the food court and the center court.
-A renovated food court features a slightly curved panoramic view of the restaurant choices, which reduced the number of restaurants from 16 to 11.
-New banquet seating is featured in the food court.
-The center court includes the removal of the large scale fountains (which also doubled as event areas), and has been replaced with a Starbucks coffee bar, soft seating with tables, and a down-scaled water feature to reduce the noise level.
+In January 2007, Danbury Fair began the process of an interior renovation, which was completed in Spring 2008.
+The two areas that received the most noticeable renovations were the food court and the center court.
+The renovated food court featured new banquet seating and a slightly curved panoramic view of the restaurants, which reduced the number of restaurants from 16 to 11.
+In the center court, the large- scale fountains (which also doubled as event areas) were removed and replaced by a Starbucks coffee bar, soft seating with tables, and a down-scaled water feature to reduce the noise level.

 By 2010, the Filene's store was reconstructed into mall space which includes Dick's Sporting Goods, Forever 21, Brio Tuscan Grille, The Cheesecake Factory, and L.L.Bean.

 In 2015, Primark opened one of its first American locations at the center.
-It opened in the upper level of the Sears store, while Sears downsized to a 56,000 sq ft store on the lower level.
+It opened in the upper level of the Sears store, while Sears consolidated to an updated 56,000 sq ft format on the lower level.

-The later 2010's saw multiple classic chain anchors update their brick and mortar fleets after being disrupted by digital retailers in recent years.
+The dawn of the 2020s saw several traditional retailers reduce the scale of their department store locations due to the impact of both digital retailers and the COVID pandemic.

-On November 7, 2019, it was announced that Sears would shutter as part of an ongoing plan to phase out of brick-and-mortar.
+On November 7, 2019, it was announced that the Sears anchor store would close.

-On August 27, 2020, Lord & Taylor announced it would shutter its brick-and-mortar fleet after modernizing into a digital collective department store.
+In August 2020, Lord & Taylor announced it would close all its retail stores, as a result of the economic impact of the COVID-19 pandemic.

-Round1 Bowling & Amusement and Target announced new stores in 2022.
+On March 9, 2024, Round1 opened in the lower level of the former Forever 21.
+On April 9, 2024, Target opened in the lower level of the former Sears.